HyperviewHQ/hyperview_docs/documentation/product/business-entities/topics/adding_general_info.md

 # Adding General Info to a Business Entity

-This allows you to edit entity names, types, and add addresses and contacts, thereby enhancing the information stored in the system.
+Enhance the information stored in the system for Business Entities by providing entity names, types, addresses and contacts.

-Use the following steps to add or edit General for a Business Entity.
+Use the following steps to add or edit general info for a Business Entity.

-1. Navigate to Business Entities &gt; Overview page.
+1. Navigate to the Business Entities &gt; Overview page.

-2. Click "Details" for a target Business Entity.
+2. Click the "Details" button for a target Business Entity.

 ```{image} /product/business-entities/media/adding_general_info/image1.jpeg
 :class: border-black